Manage Your Compute

 Edit and delete deployments, nodepools, and clusters

-You can efficiently manage your deployments, nodepools, and clusters within the Clarifai's platform to optimize performance and costs, as well as fine-tune your compute environment for tasks like model inferencing.
+You can efficiently manage your deployments, nodepools, and clusters within the Clarifai's platform to optimize performance and costs, as well as fine-tune your compute environment for tasks like model inference.

 You can easily edit configurations, adjust resource allocations, or remove unused resources to free up compute infrastructure as your workload requirements evolve.